Belgium World Cup Fixtures, Squad, Group, Guide - World Soccer

 Belgium World Cup Friendlies

 Belgium beat Saudi Arabia on the 27th March by four goals to nil.
-Then they will play Portugal, Egypt, and Costa Rica on the 2nd, 6th and 11th of June respectively.
+Then they played Portugal, Egypt on the 2nd and 6th respectively drawing one and winning the other.
+Costa Rica were their final opponents and they hammered them 4-1.

 - 27th March – Saudi Arabia (won 4-0)